Moubassher/UpdaterFx---Javafx-apps-updater/README.md

 However, one thing I haven't found enough discussion about is the streamlining of the update process of javaFX programs.
 And so, I have never been satisfied with the first method of packaging JavaFX programs.
 Because unless your program was so feature-complete it would never need an update till the end of times, you have to have a better way of letting users get updates to your program in small patches, and as soon as they come out or else, it would be a horrible User Experience!

-More and more desktop apps, e.g. VS Code, Chrome, Github Destkop, and most modern desktop programs started having these streamlined update techniques that are so non-intrusive, they just notify you the updates will download in the background and will be applied automatically with the next run of the program.
+More and more desktop apps, e.g. VS Code, Chrome, Github Desktop, and most modern desktop programs started having these streamlined update techniques that are so non-intrusive, they just notify you the updates will download in the background and will be applied automatically with the next run of the program.

 One repo that had potential to provide this functionality was Update4j (https://github.com/update4j/update4j).
 But I say "had" because it's a public archive now with an API that didn't work out very well, and in the abscence of maintainers, I had to just implement a solution from scratch.
-I have endeavered to create this CRUCIAL feature/experience through this repository along with a gradle plugin I wrote (https://github.com/Moubassher/release-manifest-plugin).
+I have endeavored to create this CRUCIAL feature/experience through this repository along with a gradle plugin I wrote (https://github.com/Moubassher/release-manifest-plugin).

 <h3>How it works</h3>